 Example:

+MOV AX, 5

+ADD AX, 2

 Machine language

-Machine language is the most basic and low-level form of programming language, consisting entirely of binary digits (0s and 1s) that are directly understood by a computer’s central processing unit (CPU).
+Machine language is the most basic and low-level form of programming language, consisting entirely of binary digits (0s and 1s) that are directly understood by a computer’s CPU.
 Every operation that the CPU performs, such as arithmetic calculations or data movement, is encoded as a sequence of binary instructions.
 Machine language is specific to each type of processor, meaning that instructions for one machine may not work on another.
-This language provides the most direct interaction with the hardware, as no translation or compilation is needed—the CPU reads and executes the binary instructions immediately.
+This language provides the most direct interaction with the hardware, as no translation or compilation is needed, the CPU reads and executes the binary instructions immediately.
 Programming in machine language is incredibly complex and error-prone because it requires a deep understanding of the computer’s architecture.
 Developers must know the exact memory locations, CPU registers, and binary codes for each instruction.
 While it allows for maximum control and efficiency, the complexity of machine language makes it impractical for most programming tasks.
 As a result, it is rarely used directly today, with higher-level languages or assembly language serving as more practical tools.
 However, machine language is still crucial for the execution of all programs, as compilers or assemblers ultimately convert higher-level code into machine language for the computer to execute.

-characteristics:
+The characteristics are as follows:

 Directly understood by the CPU.